-Students are encouraged to report all incidences of sexual harassment to a teacher, counselor or principal in their school building and file a complaint, through the district's complaint and compliance process (AC-R).
-All reports and indications from students, district employees and third parties shall be forwarded to the compliance officer (AC-E-1).
+Students are encouraged to report all incidences of sexual harassment to a teacher, counselor or principal in their school building and file a complaint, through the district's complaint process (AC-R-2) addressing sex-based discrimination.
+All reports and indications from students, district employees and third parties shall be forwarded to the Title IX Coordinator.